euniversal/umei-api-specification/error-codes.md

 See the definition of the ProblemDetails object in the OpenAPI documentation for usage, or the problem details RFC: https://datatracker.ietf.org/doc/html/rfc7807

+### Security related error codes

+Forbidden
+: The current user is not authorized to perform the requested operation.
+Corresponds to http status 403 Forbidden.

+Unauthenticated
+: This operation requires a logged-in user, but the request did not specify valid authentication parameters.
+Corresponds to http status 401 Unauthorized (sic).

+### Error codes related to invalid request data

 InvalidMarket
 : The given market does not exist, is not available for the current user, or is otherwise not available for the given order